dtheb/ts3Chan/README.md

 PHP Web based system for Teamspeak 3 servers to Request channels on the server

 ###Features:
-- Admin CP for accepting/rejecting requests.
+- Admin CP for accepting/rejecting requests. (with the abilty to sort, search and requests per page)
 - Limit requests per email.
 - Auto channel create.
 - Create channels anywhere with base OrderID. (not only in the bottom of channels list)